203-Systems/Matrix-OS-User-Manual/readme.md

-# Matrix OS Documentation
+# Matrix OS User Manual

-This is source of Matrix OS User Manual.
-The reference device is 203 Electronics Matrix Pro.
+This is the source of Matrix OS User Manual.
+The reference device is 203 Electronics Matrix controller family.

-Compiled PDF is available in /Build
+Compiled PDF is available in /PDF

-You can view the older version of this documenton in different branch of this repo.
+You can view the older version of this document in a different branch of this repo.

 ## Build
  This is currently only tested on Windows